-The Department of Informatics provides a unique educational and research system where the National Institute of Informatics allows students access to advanced IT facilities and leading researchers within an international atmosphere.
+The Informatics Program provides a unique educational and research system where the National Institute of Informatics allows students access to advanced IT facilities and leading researchers within an international atmosphere.

-In order to pass the Ph.D. program in the Department of Informatics students are expected to complete a number of credits from taught courses, to receive the necessary level of research guidance, and to pass a thesis examination.
-The number of course credits is 10 for the three-year graduate program, and 40 for the five-year graduate program.
+In order to pass the Ph.D. program in the Informatics Program students are expected to complete a number of credits from taught courses, to receive the necessary level of research guidance, and to pass a thesis examination.
+The number of course credits is 16 for the Three-year Doctoral Program, and 42 for the Five-year Doctoral Program.

 The duration required for completing the course of study is flexible and might be shortened for students who make excellent progress with their research.
-For the five-year Ph.D. course it is possible to be awarded a master’s degree under certain conditions even if a student leaves the university before graduation owing to unavoidable reasons.
+For the Five-year Doctoral Program it is possible to be awarded a master’s degree under certain conditions even if a student leaves the university before graduation owing to unavoidable reasons.

 Study of the foundations of informatics concerns basic theories.
 These theories of informatics are profound in themselves and significant for determining and becoming the roots for whole application fields, such as networks, software, artificial intelligence, and information extraction.
 In particular, this study focuses mainly on basic theories for applying informatics to mathematics for programs, mathematics for numerical computations, mathematics for linguistics, theories of quantum computation, biology, and chemistry.
 This includes numerical analysis, algorithms, program theory, mathematical logic, mathematical linguistics, quantum computation and communication, bioinformatics, and chemoinformatics.